Mark Emmons

 Coordinated and participated in reference and library instruction activities.
 Staffed the reference desk.
 Instructed students, staff, and faculty on information literacy and library use.
 Created user aids.
 Conducted online searches.
 Compiled statistics for reference transactions and library instruction.
 Evaluated reference and library instruction services.
 Supervised temporary professional staff.
 Hired, trained, and supervised student reference assistants.
 Developed and weeded the reference collection.Served as liaison and selector for the Education, Romance Languages, and Film Departments, and the Cultural Studies Program.
 Met with faculty to communicate about library services and procedures, departmental acquisitions, and budget allocations.
 Collected and monitored purchase requests.
 Selected, weeded, and evaluated materials within each subject area.

-Mark Emmons Skills
+Mark Emmons education

-Frequently Asked Questions about Mark Emmons
+Frequently asked questions about Mark Emmons

 What company does Mark Emmons work for?

-Mark Emmons works for The University Of New Mexico
+Mark Emmons works for The University of New Mexico.

 What is Mark Emmons's email address?

-What is Mark Emmons's direct phone number?
+What is Mark Emmons's phone number?

 What schools did Mark Emmons attend?